Seattle-area council member proposes $1M busing program for homeless

 A Seattle-area council member is pushing a $1 million proposal that would bus homeless people out of the state as part of a "family reunification" plan.

-The plan, proposed by King County Councilmember Reagan Dunn, would be a one- or two-year pilot program aimed at helping people who have someone in another state willing to take them in but can't afford the cost of getting there.
+The plan, proposed by King County Councilman Reagan Dunn, would be a one- or two-year pilot program aimed at helping people who have someone in another state willing to take them in but can't afford the cost of getting there.

 SEATTLE RESIDENTS BLAME INEFFICIENT ELECTED OFFICIALS FOR HOMELESS PROBLEM, SAY THEY'VE 'LOST FAITH' IN SYSTEM